 On the broadest level, our objective is to redefine and refocus the values, institutions, and structures of the art world.
 We recognize that arts work is akin to other forms of labor, and yet, we also recognize that arts labor comes with additional complications that no existing labor organization within the field is currently addressing.

 We see the current configuration of the art world as a place that casually embraces oppressive politics, including but not limited to white supremacy, gross economic inequality, (trans)misogyny, and environmental destruction, without any structural accountability.
-We see our labor within the art world being used as a veil of cultural piety for the ruling-class actors who promote their violent politics within and outside of the art world.
 These problems cannot be undone without power.
 Building power to challenge these issues starts by standing up and standing together.
 When we fight for our rights as workers, we can change the nature of the industry, to make art resemble the values that drew us to it in the first place.

 We are building on the work of groups such as the Artists Union of 1933, The Federation of Artists of 1871, and the Black Emergency Cultural Coalition of 1968, among many others, whose legacies we hope to build on.